evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ### Suspension

-The  suspension has adaptive damping on the front and rear axle and air suspension on the rear axle that automatically keeps the car leveled depending on cargo weight.
+The Adaptive M Suspension suspension has adaptive damping on the front and rear axle and air suspension on the rear axle that automatically keeps the car leveled depending on cargo weight.
 The ground clearance with this suspension is 136 mm.

 ### Steering